Ahmed-Nabil-31/sc-project3-IFN-I/peer_review/rebuttal_response.md

 > *Reviewer Comment*: "QC detects gene count, hemoglobin%, and mito% but does not include a doublet detection step.
 After filtering, the very high total_counts values increase the possibility that there are some doublets."

 **Author Response**:
-We thank the reviewers for pointing out this critical QC requirement.
-In our updated pipeline (`scripts/01_data_loading_qc.py`), we integrated Scrublet (`scanpy.pp.scrublet`) to compute doublet scores per sample batch.
-Cells flagged as doublets alongside those exceeding upper total count thresholds (>30,000 UMIs) were filtered out prior to downstream normalization.
-This step removed 3,120 doublets, leaving high-quality single cells for cell-type clustering and IRC scoring.
+We thank the reviewers for highlighting this important QC requirement.
+In our updated pipeline (scripts/01_data_loading_qc.py), we integrated Scrublet-based doublet detection independently for each sample.
+Scrublet doublet scores and predicted doublet labels were generated from the observed count matrices, and predicted doublets were removed prior to downstream normalization and clustering.
+This step removed 7,065 predicted doublets, reducing the dataset from 94,513 cells after basic QC to 87,448 cells.
+We additionally filtered cells with fewer than 300 detected genes, mitochondrial transcript content ≥15%, and hemoglobin transcript content ≥5%.
+No fixed upper UMI-count threshold was applied.

-**Manuscript Revisions (Section 3.1 & 3.2)**:
-> *"Quality control included sample-level doublet detection using Scrublet (`expected_doublet_rate=0.06`).
-Predicted doublets and cells with extreme UMI counts (>30,000) were removed alongside high mitochondrial (>15%) and hemoglobin (>1%) cells."*

 ---